imsamuel/js-algos-masterclass/README.md

 When we analyze the efficiency of an algorithm using Big O notation, we are interested only in how the algorithm scales as the input size grows.

-Therefore, constants and smaller terms are not taken into account as they do not affect how the algorithm behaves, as input sizes grow to infinity.
+Therefore, constants and smaller terms are not taken into account as they do not affect how the algorithm behaves as input sizes grow to infinity.

 Discarding constants: